JamesMatini/James-O.-Matini/README.md

 ## 🔭 Currently Working On

-- **Project A:** [Brief description - e.g., "Building a sales forecasting model using Python and time series analysis"]
+- **Project A:** Building a sales forecasting model using Python and time series analysis
-- **Project B:** [Brief description - e.g., "Creating an interactive customer analytics dashboard in Power BI"]
+- **Project B:** Creating an interactive customer analytics dashboard in Power BI
-- **Project C:** [Brief description - e.g., "Automating ETL pipelines with SQL and Python"]
+- **Project C:** Automating ETL pipelines with SQL and Python

 ---